Cultural Arts Center at Eastgate

 CulturalDC is working with the JBG Companies to assist them in the development of a boutique hotel at 13th and U Street NW.
 The hotel aims to complement the existing artistic energy of the neighborhood throughout various aspects of the hotel.
 CulturalDC is assisting JBG in identifying appropriate areas for artistic inclusion and coordinating the selection of work.

 Working with iStudio Architecture, CulturalDC assisted the City of Takoma Park, MD in envisioning their current auditorium into a multi-user arts friendly space.
 The space will now be able to accommodate spoken word, musical performances and dance recitals.
 New systems, theatrical lighting and stage are just some of the changes that will enable the artistic use of the space.
 Construction is scheduled to begin in June 2009, with the grand reopening in November 2009.

-CulturalDC is working with Artspace Projects, Inc. in the development of approximately 40 affordable, renal artist live/work units in Brookland.
-CulturalDC is providing design assistance, market analysis support, community outreach and grant application assistance.
-The apartments are scheduled to be completed by Spring 2011.
+CulturalDC worked with Artspace Projects, Inc. in the development of approximately 40 affordable, renal artist live/work units in Brookland.
+CulturalDC is provided design assistance, market analysis support, community outreach, and grant application assistance.

 All Source spaces are available to area arts organizations and businesses with emphasis on inclusion and variety among activities.
 The range of events attracts diverse audiences, including students from the area’s many schools and universities, neighborhood residents, and professionals and arts patrons throughout the region.
 Source acts as a fulcrum for reinvigorating the performing arts industry and building community.